 BRHC utilizes volunteers, for whom we provide training.
 Our volunteers learn how to assist in our educational programs for children and adults and to evaluate and rehabilitate rescued horses so they may be more likely to be adopted.
-This training for people with all levels of horse experience includes groundwork, de-sensitization, communication cues, round pen work, bodywork and riding.
+This training for people with all levels of horse experience includes groundwork, de-sensitization, communication cues, round pen work, bodywork and riding (optional).
 Volunteers are able to participate in all education programs and training at no charge once they join our BRHC Membership Program.

 Our Volunteering Overview explains the easy steps to get started.

 Volunteers Come to Blue River Horse Center because they want to: